 Accelerator: Sales Compensation Plans Explained

 Understanding accelerators is crucial for both salespeople and sales managers, as they have a significant impact on earnings and performance.
 They can serve as a powerful incentive, pushing salespeople to strive for higher sales and performance levels.
 However, they can also be a source of confusion and frustration if not properly understood and managed.
 This article aims to demystify accelerators and provide a comprehensive understanding of their role in sales compensation plans.
+Additionally, we will explore how accelerators fit into broader sales compensation strategies, emphasizing the importance of utilizing a sales compensation planner and planning template to determine expected revenue and representative payment.

 Understanding Accelerators